 The parking lot for this hike is the same one you use for hiking to Huckleberry Point, to visit Plattekill Falls, or even to hike into Echo Lake.
 The lot is large enough but it fills up quickly on busy weekends.

-The route is a nocturne.
-It has a calm beginning, a burst of high drama, and a return to calm.
+This route is a nocturne: it has a calm beginning, a burst of high drama, then a return to calm.

 Cairns & Blazes